TheOtherRolesAU/TheOtherRoles/README.md

 | Witch Can Spell Everyone | If set to false, the witch can't spell the Spy and other Impostors
 | Witch Spell Casting Duration | The time that you need to stay next to the target in order to cast a spell on it
 | Trigger Both Cooldowns | If set to true, casting a spell will also trigger cooldown of the kill button and vice versa (but the two cooldowns may vary)
+| Voting The Witch Saves All The Targets | If set to true, all the cursed targets will survive at the end of the meeting
 -----------------------